• Skip to primary navigation

 creamy asparagus soup in a bowl with text overlay

-This creamy asparagus soup is delicious, easy, and made with Greek yogurt instead of cream.
+This creamy asparagus soup for one is delicious, easy, and made with Greek yogurt instead of cream.
 You won't even notice the difference.
 Plus it's done in just 25 minutes, so you can have a delicious quick dinner!

-[This soup recipe was originally posted in November 2018.
+[This asparagus soup recipe was originally posted in November 2018.
 It has been updated with new photos, cooking instructions, expert tips, FAQ, related recipes, video and ways to repurpose/use up ingredients]

 Table of contents